-This chapter attempts to provide insights into the common properties of extended metaphor that emerge in actual language use.
-Observation and analysis are based on a large corpus of stylistic use of lexical metaphors and metaphorical phraseological units (PUs)1 in discourse.
-Exploration of extended metaphor across sentence boundaries is supported by ample textual illustrations of stylistic use ranging from Old English (OE) to Modern English (MoE).
+This chapter attempts to provide insights into the common properties of extended metaphor that emerge in actual language use and answer the question whether the term "mixed metaphor" is applicable to metaphor use from the cognitive point of view.
+Observation and analysis are based on a large corpus of stylistic use of lexical metaphors and metaphorical phraseological units (PUs)2 in discourse.
+Exploration of extended metaphor across sentence boundaries is supported by ample textual illustrations of stylistic use ranging from Old English to Modern English (MoE).

 The chapter is structured as follows.
-Section 2 argues for pattern of stylistic use as a structure of thought and a cognitive inference mechanism that is reproduced in new diverse stylistic instantiations.
-Extended metaphor is one of the most widespread stylistic patterns in actual use.
-Section 3 brings out the variety of discoursal manifestations of extended metaphor, presents its common types and uncovers the role of metonymic links in the extension of the metaphorical image.
+Section 2 presents the notion of pattern and argues for pattern of stylistic use as a structure of thought and a cognitive inference mechanism that is reproduced in new diverse stylistic instantiations.
+In an extended metaphor, the interrelationship of metaphor and metonymy is not a slip of the mind or a "mixture" of thought but a regular element in each case of use.
+Section 3 brings out the variety of discoursal manifestations of extended metaphor, analyses its common types and uncovers the role of metonymic links in the extension of the metaphorical image.
 A study of metaphor in discourse naturally leads to the concept of extended metaphor.
-In Section 4, a diachronic approach reveals the stability of the pattern of extended metaphor.
+In Section 4, a diachronic insight reveals the stability of the pattern of extended metaphor across centuries as a way of thinking that is reproduced in new creative instantiations.
 The pattern is viewed as part of the mental lexicon, stored in the long-term memory of the language user.
+This section also seeks to establish whether a diachronic approach supports the "mixed metaphor" theory.
 Section 5 takes a closer look at sustainability of extended metaphor that is regarded as a natural phenomenon.
 As thought is sustainable, so is figurative language.
 A sustained metaphorical image acquires a discourse dimension and promotes semantic and stylistic cohesion of the text.
-This Section examines the involvement of other tropes in an extended metaphorical instantiation: metonymy, pun and allusion.
-Section 6 presents a case study of multimodal representation of figurative thought, involving stylistic techniques from more than one semiotic mode of expression.
+This Section examines the involvement of other tropes, their interrelation and coherence in an extended metaphorical instantiation: metonymy, pun and allusion.
+Section 6 offers a case study of multimodal representation of figurative thought, involving stylistic techniques from more than one semiotic mode of expression.
 Extended metaphor exists not only in thought and language but also in visual representation and its perception.
+It invariably involves other stylistic patterns, creating figurative networks.
+Multimodal use is naturally "mixed".
 Finally, in Section 7, I argue against the terms "mixed metaphor", "impermissible mixed metaphor" and "contaminated metaphor".
-In this chapter, I do not deal with the beliefs of prescriptive linguistics.
-I am interested in the use of metaphor in real discourse environments.
-The illustrations analysed reveal that the flow of figurative thought does not obey the rules of formal logic.
-The use of metaphor along with other metaphors and stylistic patterns is a natural discourse phenomenon.
-That is why I view the traditional notion of "mixed metaphor" (and hence the term) as inappropriate.2
+In this chapter, I do not deal with the beliefs of prescriptive linguistics or a normative approach to stylistics.
+I am interested in use of metaphor in real discourse environment.
+The illustrations analysed reveal that the flow of figurative thought does not obey the cut-and-dried rules of formal logic.
+The use of metaphor along with other metaphors and stylistic patterns is a common discourse phenomenon.
+I view the traditional notion of "mixed metaphor" as unwarranted and inappropriate.
+I believe that a metaphorical term reflects the theoretical concept.
+Metaphorical terms are theory constitutive metaphors as established by cognitive linguistics.